Science

 BASIC ENERGY SCIENCE

-Significantly enhancing the performance of devices and systems for energy conversion and storage most often critically depends on the introduction of novel materials with tailored functionality.
-The use of theoretical concepts and materials models that describe important physical and chemical processes, from atoms to device components, reduce uncertainty in the lab and expedite the development of various energy technologies such as photovoltaics, batteries, and thermoelectrics.
-On the basis of quantum mechanical calculations for example it is possible to accurately predict the course of chemical transformations of important fuels and produce reliable descriptions of the electronic excitations induced by light pertinent to the conversion of solar energy into secondary energy sources, while offering practioners a reliable reference for interpreting spectroscopy.
+Delivering clean, affordable, and stable energy for homes and industry critically depends on the development of novel materials with tailored functionality to enhance the performance of energy conversion and storage technology.
+The use of theoretical concepts and materials models reduce uncertainty in the lab and expedite the development of fuel cells, photovoltaics, batteries, and thermoelectrics.
+On the basis of quantum mechanical calculations, for example, it is possible to accurately predict the course of chemical transformations of important fuels, and produce reliable descriptions of the photon-induced electronic excitations pertinent to the conversion of solar energy into secondary energy sources, while offering practioners a reliable reference for interpreting spectroscopy and informing priors for data-driven predictive models.

 Obtaining atomistic insights into diffusion-induced fracture in